What this handout is about

-Peter Elbow.
+Elbow, Peter.
+1998.
 Writing With Power: Techniques for Mastering the Writing Process.
-Oxford: Oxford University Press, 1981.
+New York: Oxford University Press.

-Anne Lamott.
+Lamott, Anne.
+1994.
 Bird by Bird: Some Instructions on Writing and Life.
-New York: Pantheon, 1994.
+New York: Pantheon.

-Christopher Lasch.
+Lasch, Christopher.
+2002.
 Plain Style: A Guide to Written English.
-Stewart Weaver, ed.
-Philadelphia: University of Pennsylvania Press, 2002.
+Philadelphia: University of Pennsylvania Press.

 Turabian, Kate.
 2018.
 A Manual for Writers of Term Papers, Theses, Dissertations, 9th ed.
 Chicago: University of Chicago Press.